Film: Breaking Bad

 Creator: Vance Gilligan (The X-Files)

 As it happens, Walt’s brother-in-law, Hank, is a gung-ho drug enforcement agent.
-And while watching TV coverage of Hank’s latest raid on a meth lab, Walt notices the money that’s on the table.
-He also comes to learn the identity of a dealer who narrowly escapes arrest.
+And while watching TV coverage of Hank’s latest meth lab raid, Walt notices the money on the table.
+He takes up Hank's offer to ride along and by chance learns the identity of a dealer who narrowly escapes arrest.
 It’s Jesse Pinkman, a former student of Walt’s.
 When Walt reconnects with Jesse and offers to partner in a meth cooking enterprise… “it’s just basic chemistry”… it sets in motion an involved and convoluted story.

 The complex relationships between characters are what drive many of the plot twists and turns.
-Each main character is so well nuanced that we come to feel we know them personally.
+Each main character is so well nuanced that we feel we know them personally.
 Add to this an amazing production that gives each program a delicious creepiness factor.
 Early on, I wondered whether the programs would devolve into formulaic mush.
-After all, some of the early episodes have events that are so violent and disturbing… in a film noir kind of way… that it seemed like a hard act to follow.
-But as the story unfolds, we start to learn more about the individual characters, and we become more vested in what happens to them.
+After all, some of the early episodes have events that are so violent and disturbing… in a film noir kind of way… that they seemed like a hard acts to follow.
+But as the story unfolds, we become more vested in each character and care what happens to them.
 Happy endings appear to be out of reach for everyone.
 The writers have truly mastered the art of the near miss.
-When events are so bad that there’s no way out, they escape by the skin of their teeth.
+When events are so bad that there’s no way out, Walt and Jesse escape by the skin of their teeth.
 When things are finally going well, something happens to derail everything.
-Don’t look for judgments on morality issues… these are stories about criminals engaged in criminal activities.
-It’s bold, dark and at times downright disgusting.
-But that said… it’s very well done.
+Don’t look for judgments on morality issues… these are criminals engaged in criminal activities.
+Yet Walt didn't start out as a criminal... he broke bad.
+It’s bold, dark and at times, downright disgusting.
+But that said… it’s very, very well done.

 4 popped kernels